Black army cutworm

 Description

 Black army cutworm was a major pest in the 1980s when prescribed burning was used for site preparation.
-Once prescribed burning stopped the impacts of the black army cutworm became less severe.
+Once prescribed burning was no longer used for site preparation, the impacts of the black army cutworm became less severe.

 Seedlings planted on recently burned sites with little or no vegetation are more likely to be damaged by cutworm larvae.